nailsfornickels/nailsfornickels.github.io/_posts/2018-04-19-tutorial-gel-nails-with-pink-gellac.md

 So what did I think about the Pink Gellac Starter Kit?
 I loved it!

 It's funny: I had actually purchased my own gel kit a few weeks before Ashley reached out to me, so I knew what I was doing by the time I tested this kit.
 I think this is an awesome gel kit: it gives you everything you need, comes with detailed instructions, and the polish is awesome!
-The only issues I had personally were with the lamp itself, but even those were very small issuees.
+The only issues I had personally were with the lamp itself, but even those were very small issues.
 Here's a breakdown of my thoughts:

 ![](/images/Tutorials/Gel Nails with Pink Gellac Review/final 4.jpg)